BasHamer/PossumLabs.Specflow.Selenium/README.md

 # PossumLabs.Specflow.Selenium
-The selenium wrappers for the Possum Lab Specflow implementation
+The selenium wrappers for the Possum Labs Specflow extentions

 Please see https://github.com/BasHamer/PossumLabs.Specflow for tutorials and examples.